-Each lab section will be divided into groups of two students.
+Each lab section will be divided into groups.
 You will work together as a team in the lab.
 For some labs several groups will work together.
 Lab reports will be submitted individually.
+When working on reports, it is ok to collaborate with other students, but each student should create and submit their own work.
+For example, it is not ok for one student to create a figure which is then used by other students in the class, but it is ok for students to work together to ensure that each figure is professional quality.